alien4cloud/csar-public-library/org/ystia/README.rst

 Topologies
 **********

-    Ystia provides various topology templates, which can be used for demos, development or production applications.
+    Ystia Forge provides various topology templates, which can be used for demos, development or production applications.

 .. _topologies_elk_section: